-Any student or visitor with questions or concerns about sex discrimination or who believes that he or she has been the victim sex discrimination may contact one of the Title IX Coordinators for assistance.
+Any student or visitor with questions or concerns about sex discrimination or who believes that he or she has been the victim sex discrimination may contact Paula Highlander, Title IX Coordinator for assistance.

 While compliance with the law is everyone’s responsibility at MUSB, listed below are the staff members who have primary responsibility for Title IX compliance.

 If you have a complaint against an MSUB student, coach or administrator for sexual harassment, sex discrimination, or sexual assault, you may contact one of the offices listed above, or you may contact the Director of Athletics, Michael Bazemore, who will facilitate the handling of the complaint with the appropriate office.

 If you have a complaint about gender equity in MSUB athletics programs, you should contact the Director of Athletics, Michael Bazemore, who is responsible for Title IX Compliance in matters related to gender equity in MSUB athletics programs.